pygamelib/figlet-to-pygamelib/README.md

 # figlet-to-pygamelib
 A small script to automatically convert Figlet fonts to the Pygamelib's sprite format.

+## Install

+The easiest way is to install it with the `pip` Python package manager:

+    pip install -U figlet-to-pygamelib

+-U is for user install, if you want to install it system wide, omit this switch.

+## Why?

+**TL;DR:** Because.

+More?
+Ok: I am not convinced by the necessity of duplicating all the figlet fonts as part of the pygamelib's assets.

+On top of that, some settings of the fonts can work for some artistic purpose and not at all for other.
+Therefor, I'd rather give a tool to easily create any variation of a Figlet font that fits any specific project perfectly than trying to average a look and feel that works for everyone.

+That being said, I did include some fonts in the pygamelib assets library.

 ## Usage

 The easy way: